 - What content or which terms will we use in the sort(s)?

-And after these questions have been answered, and the research is done and analysed:
+After these questions have been answered, and the research is done and analyzed:

 - Which terms had strongest agreement?

 - What did users want to put in 2 places and why; will we need to create a polyhierarchy or a strict hierarchy?

 - Which terms did users not understand at all and why?

 - Were there any discernable differences in the way different user personas sorted the terms?